An overview of Koopman-based control: From error bounds to closed-loop guarantees: Koopman operator

 where the Koopman operator is applied element-wise to each element in $\Psi$.
 To be more precise, $K$ is an empirical estimate of the compression $P_{\mathbb{V}} \mathcal{K}^{\Delta t}|_{\mathbb{V}}$ (or Galerkin projection) of the Koopman operator~$\mathcal{K}^{\Delta t}$, i.e., the projection on the finite-dimensional subspace~$\mathbb{V}$ of the Koopman operator restricted to~$\mathbb{V}$.

 If the dictionary is spanned by a set of eigenfunctions, the projection~$P_{\mathbb{V}}$ is not needed, which renders this case of particular interest~\citep{brunton:brunton:proctor:kutz:2016}; see Section~\ref{sec:Koopman:eigenfunctions}.
-This has motivated the in-depth study of Koopman invariant subspaces~\citep{takeishi:kawahara:yairi:2017}, which leads to advanced concepts like the consistency index~\citep{haseli:cortes:2023a} to balance expressiveness and accuracy; see, e.g.,~\cite{haseli:cortes:2023b} and the references therein.
-To this end, dictionary-learning techniques were developed~\citep{li:dietrich:bollt:kevrekidis:2017,lusch:kutz:brunton:2018} --~including approaches based on analytical constructions~\citep{shi:karydis:2021}, Koopman eigenfunction kernels~\citep{bevanda2023koopman}, and deep neural networks~\citep{yeung:kundu:hodas:2019}; see also~\cite{korda:mezic:2020} for an extension to control systems and~\cite{bevanda2022diffeomorphically} for solving dictionary learning regression, and reconstruction at once for stable systems.
-Moreover, prior knowledge can be incorporated in EDMD, e.g., in physics-informed EDMD (piEDMD); see, e.g.,~\cite{baddoo:herrmann:mckeon:kutz:brunton:2023}.
-However, since the Koopman operator has, in general, also a continuous spectrum, see the previous Section~\ref{sec:Koopman:eigenfunctions}, more sophisticated techniques~\citep{korda:putinar:mezic:2020,colbrook:ayton:szoke:mate:2023} are needed to analyze spectral properties of the Koopman operator in a rigorous manner.
-For DMD variants with guarantees in spectral approximation, we mention the residual DMD (ResDMD;~\cite{colbrook:townsend:2024}) or rigged DMD, particularly suited for approximation of the resolvent and continuous spectra~\citep{colbrook:drystrale:horning:2025}.
+This has motivated the in-depth study of Koopman invariant subspaces~\citep{takeishi:kawahara:yairi:2017}, which leads to advanced concepts like the consistency index~\citep{haseli:cortes:2023a} to balance expressiveness and accuracy; see, e.g.,~\citet{haseli:cortes:2023b} and the references therein.
+To this end, dictionary-learning techniques have been developed~\citep{li:dietrich:bollt:kevrekidis:2017,lusch:kutz:brunton:2018} ---~including approaches based on analytical constructions~\citep{shi:karydis:2021}, Koopman eigenfunction kernels~\citep{bevanda:beier:lederer:sosnowski:hullermeier:hirche:2023}, and deep neural networks~\citep{yeung:kundu:hodas:2019}.
+Further,~\citet{korda:mezic:2020} provide an extension to control systems and~\citet{bevanda:beier:kerz:lederer:sosnowski:hirche:2022} solve dictionary-learning regression and reconstruction at once for stable systems.
+Moreover, prior knowledge can be incorporated in EDMD, e.g., in piEDMD~\citep{baddoo:herrmann:mckeon:kutz:brunton:2023}.
+However, since the Koopman operator has, in general, also a continuous spectrum (compare Section~\ref{sec:Koopman:eigenfunctions}), more sophisticated techniques are needed to analyze spectral properties of the Koopman operator in a rigorous manner~\citep{korda:putinar:mezic:2020,colbrook:ayton:szoke:mate:2023}.
+For dynamic mode decomposition (DMD) variants with guarantees in spectral approximation, we mention the residual DMD (ResDMD,~\citealp{colbrook:townsend:2024}) or rigged DMD, particularly suited for approximation of the resolvent and continuous spectra~\citep{colbrook:drystrale:horning:2025}.
 For an introduction to this topic, we refer to~\citet[Section 2]{colbrook:2024}, where we point particularly to the aspect of pseudospectra measuring the stability of the spectrum under perturbations that are inevitably present in finite-data and finite-dictionary computations.
-For sharp rates in data-driven spectral computations, we refer to~\cite{kostic:lounici:novelli:pontil:2023} and the recently-proposed framework to reveal fundamental barriers in (spectral) approximability~\citep{colbrook:mezic:stepanenko:2024}.
-A perspective using Liouville operators is given in~\cite{rosenfeld:kamalapurkar:2023}, introducing singular DMD achieving convergence by compactness of the Koopman generator by suitably adapting the spaces to provide well-defined dynamic modes.
+Sharp rates in data-driven spectral computations are provided in~\citet{kostic:lounici:novelli:pontil:2023} and the recently-proposed framework in~\citet{colbrook:mezic:stepanenko:2024}, revealing fundamental barriers in (spectral) approximability.
+A perspective using Liouville operators is given in~\citet{rosenfeld:kamalapurkar:2023}, introducing singular DMD achieving convergence by compactness of the Koopman generator by suitably adapting the spaces to provide well-defined dynamic modes.
+Last, we mention that the numerical stability of \eqref{eq:EDMD:regression-problem} may be improved, e.g., by approximating the pseudoinverse in the definition of the Koopman surrogate by means of a truncated singular value decomposition as suggested already in \citet{williams:hemati:dawson:kevrekidis:rowley:2016} or adding a regularization such as sparsity-promoting terms~\citep{hou:sanjari:2023}.